Keeping your home secure can be a daunting task with a lot of options available in the market.

-- HD resolution – it offers you 1080p resolution for images and video recording, which perfectly capture details.
+- HD resolution – it offers you 1080p resolution for images and video recording, which perfectly captures details.

 - Field of view – you get enough field of view of 110 degrees, which is good for small porch and yards.

 - Battery life – Blink security cameras are best known for their batteries.
-It’s longer battery life offers the best portability and convenience.
+Its long battery life offers the best portability and convenience.